-And that something is called His Word and Sacraments.
-The Gospel message of salvation by Jesus' blood.
-Which is of priceless value.
-Which comes to us only by the great effort of our Lord on the cross.
+And that something is called "the Gospel."
+The message of salvation by Jesus' blood.
+And while the parable may quantify it in terms of gold bricks, so that we can understand it's enormous worth, it's even more accurate to say that it's of priceless value.
+Because it comes to us only by the great effort of our Lord on the cross.
 Which he gives to us only because we are his beloved children.
 But which he expects us to use daily for the work of His kingdom.